natalia-at/Sibgrapi2018_Natalia_Bruno_Eduardo/README.md

 The paper was written by Natalia Teixeira, Bruno Chaves and Eduardo Peixoto, all three of them from Universidade de Brasilia.

-The material we're sharing here includes images and codes and they are organized in two folders.
+The material we're sharing here includes images and codes and they are organized in three folders:

+-Codes;

+-Images;

+-Results.